-By reason of their rank or of their office, the following shall automatically be entitled to membership in the faculty of Azusa Pacific University and shall have the right to vote at all faculty meetings:
+- 1. By reason of their rank or of their office, the following shall automatically be entitled to membership in the faculty of APU and shall have the right to vote at all faculty meetings: - a.

-- a.
 Full-time persons and/or persons on a faculty contract at a reduced percentage (see Section 2.6) holding ranks of professor, associate professor, assistant professor, instructor, and administrative/non-classroom faculty. - b.
-President, Provost, Vice Provosts, Associate Provost, academic Deans of the schools/college, the Vice President for Student Life and Dean of Students. - 2.
-Exceptions to the above general rule may be allowed voting privileges by a majority vote of the faculty.
-Requests for such exceptions are to be submitted to the faculty by the Provost.
+President, provost, vice provosts, associate provost, academic deans of the colleges or schools, the vice president for Student Life and Dean of Students. - Exceptions to the above general rule may be allowed voting privileges by a majority vote of faculty.
+Requests for such exceptions are to be submitted to the faculty by the provost.
 Exceptions granted are effective for the current academic year. - 3.
-Emeritus professors, teaching assistants, lecturers, and adjunct faculty are not members of the faculty, but shall be entitled to attend all faculty meetings but shall not have voting privileges, nor the right to hold offices.
+Emeritus professors, teaching assistants, lecturers, and adjunct faculty are not members of the faculty, but shall be entitled to attend all faculty meetings and shall not have voting privileges, nor the right to hold offices.